RodrigoGit/MapPlaceSearchAutoCompllete/README.md

 }
 ```
 ## **Tools**
-Inside of library there are some utils that you can use
+Inside of library there are some utils methods that you can use

 **get List of Address**
 ```java